rolandm2017/Sales-Funnel-Builder-01/README.md

 <p>If you don't feel like doing that, just check out the code in <em>Palette.js, Customize.js, FinalPage.js, and reducer.js.</em> (The other files don't have nearly as much going on.)</p>

+<p>P.S.: If ANYONE can show me how to get rid of the "key" warnings that show in the console when my app renders, I'd be grateful.
+I tried a half dozen different solutions and none of them worked.</p>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts